SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 ===========

-In Swift, there are four kinds of expressions: primary expressions, unary expressions, binary expressions, and postfix expressions.
+In Swift, there are four kinds of expressions: primary expressions, prefix expressions, binary expressions, and postfix expressions.
 When an expression is evaluated, it can return a value, cause side effects, or both.

 Primary expressions are conceptually the core kind of expression and they provide a way to access values.
 They can be used on their own
-and as part of a unary, binary, or postfix expression to build up more complex expressions.
+and as part of a prefix, binary, or postfix expression to build up more complex expressions.
-Unary and binary expressions let you combine expressions and operators.
+Prefix and binary expressions let you combine expressions and operators.
 Postfix expressions,
-like unary and binary expressions, let you build up more complex expressions using postfixes such as function calls and member access.
+like prefix and binary expressions, let you build up more complex expressions using postfixes such as function calls and member access.
 Each kind of expression is described in detail